binchenX/understand_container/docs/ch3.md

 }
 ```

-Under the the hood, the runc will write the file for you.
-And it can be revealed by changing the value from 100000000 to 100000, which will cause an error:
+Under the hood, `runc` will write the file for you.
+This can be demonstrated by changing the value from 100000000 to 100000, which will cause an error:

 ```
 container_linux.go:348: starting container process caused "process_linux.go:402: